Information for under 17s

 Read our how to get referred page for more information.

-Have your assessment appointments
+Attend assessment appointments

-Under 18 only: further assessment
+Under 18 only: further assessments

 Under 18 only: get puberty blockers